 That Wednesday night, I felt His peace envelop me and remind me that He had our backs.
 That we will do our part, but He will do His part which is greater than what we need.

 Well fast forward to the stove breaking a few days later.
 Trying to save money by eating out less was no longer an option and a hit to the budget.
 But let me tell you how God provides.

 My mom, who has the gift of cooking the best Spanish food in the world, reached out to us last weekend and said she wanted to come over and cook for us.
 She didn’t know our stove was broken.
 I told her what happened and she cooked up a storm at her house, and then my parents brought it over.
 We had delicious home cooked food for quite a few days.
 They did the same thing this past Sunday, and on this snow day my hubby, the kids, and I have more than enough to eat.

 God reminded me in a very tangible and practical way, that I do not have to fear.
 His promise is true.
 He has our backs and He will continue to provide for us when the babies come.
 We just need to continue putting out trust in Him as a family.

 It brought tears to my eyes, and still does even now that I write.
 God is so kind and thoughtful, and He doesn’t even have to be.
 But that’s the love of a Father.
 A love that my hubby and I will know much better in a few months from now.

 What are you fearful of today?
 What are you anxious about?
-Put your trust in God because He will fulfill what He has promised.
+What promise from God are you holding onto?

 Post update: the stove is all fixed and God is still faithful ☺